-Aerating a large waterscape is crucial to maintaining its natural beauty; it is possibly the most undervalued aspect for a successful flourishing larger pond or lake.
+Aerating a large waterscape is crucial to maintaining its natural beauty; it is possibly the most undervalued aspect for a successfully flourishing larger pond or lake, which leads to clearer cleaner water.
 The beneficial bacteria that balance an aquatic ecosystem need good oxygenation and circulation for high-quality growth, which in turn breaks down the organic waste at the bottom of the lake at a more successful rate.
 The abundance of beneficial bacteria inhibits the growth rates of algae, leads to cleaner and clearer water, and of course increases the overall health of the ecosystem for all aquatic life.

 By adding bottom aeration to your waterscape we will be proactively reducing the organic sediment levels at the bottom of the pond thus reducing the nutrient levels that cause algal blooms.
 Bottom aeration combined with a constructed wetland will ensure you have complete filtration to keep your system thriving for many, many years.